 Sexual and Reproductive Health Services

-The clinicians at the Health Center provide an array of services for people of all body types for the most common sexual and reproductive health needs including STI testing, birth control and contraceptives, hormone replacement therapy, counseling on sexual dysfunction, and annual preventative care such as pap smears, breast exams, and gynecological exams.
-For more specific information about Health Center services, please click here.
+The clinicians at the Health Center provide an array of services for people of all body types for the most common sexual and reproductive health needs including STI testing, birth control and contraceptives, referrals for hormone replacement therapy, counseling on sexual dysfunction, and annual preventative care such as pap smears, breast exams, and gynecological exams.

 PrEP